Skip to Content

 Global Policy Watch states that the country added new laws regarding the pricing and reimbursement of pharmaceuticals in 2022.
 Long story short, it affects pretty much everyone in the healthcare industry.
 The changes caused the price of pharmaceuticals to increase.

 Mind you, you get what you pay for in Germany.
-They do have top-of-the-line healthcare.
-It makes sense that expensive pharmaceuticals go hand in hand with their exceptional system.
+They do have top-of-the-line healthcare, so it makes sense that expensive pharmaceuticals complement their exceptional system.

 Health Insurance